Summer Hoyland: 2010–2023

 While they are on the way to a gig for Andrew's birthday, Summer and the other teens find Sophie Ramsay (Kaiya Jones) hiding in the boot of the car.
 Chris is persuaded into letting Sophie sit on Summer's lap.
 An argument breaks out between Andrew and Natasha, causing Chris to lose control of the car and crash.
 Summer crawls out of the wreckage uninjured, but suffering from shock.
 Karl becomes worried about Summer's behaviour and realises she has been traumatised by the crash.
 He helps her to express her feelings and encourages her to get in a car and drive it.
 Bradley Fox becomes the deputy editor of the Erinsborough News and Summer develops a crush on him.
 When he gives an idea she pitched to another journalist, Summer gets him into trouble with Susan, but later regrets her actions.
 Bradley agrees to mentor Summer at the paper and after they attend a quiz night at Charlie's together, they kiss.
 Summer and Bradley arrange a proper date and Susan voices her concerns about the age difference between them.
 Summer takes Bradley to the newspaper office to have sex, but they set the alarm off causing Susan to come down and sort it out.
 Summer hides under a desk to avoid her, but Susan later finds her belt and calls her in for a talk.
 Bradley is offered a job in Perth and Summer decides to go with him.
 She hands Susan her resignation and they fall out when Susan questions how much she knows about Bradley.
 Summer is devastated to learn that Bradley has left for Perth without her.
 She apologises to Susan, but decides not to take her job back.
 Summer then decides to apply for a scholarship in Paris and is later offered a place.
 Before she goes, Natasha tries to tell her that she and Andrew are together.
 However, Summer reveals that she already knows and is fine with it.
 She then says goodbye to her friends and leaves for Paris.

+Ten years later, Summer returns to Erinsborough as part of a protest to keep Erinsborough High open.
+Susan is unaware of this until Summer informs her.
+Summer interviews former pupils of Erinsborough High for her Radio Podcast, including Steph's sister Michelle (Kate Keltie).